FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-11.md

 Definition:

+&nbsp;
-The Relevant Upper Bound is the smallest Trial Load value classified as an Upper Bound for a given Search Goal at the end of the Search.
+: The Relevant Upper Bound is the smallest Trial Load value classified as an Upper Bound for a given Search Goal at the end of the Search.

 Discussion:

+&nbsp;
-If no measured load had enough High-Loss Trials, the Relevant Upper Bound MAY be non-existent.
+: If no measured load had enough High-Loss Trials, the Relevant Upper Bound MAY be non-existent.
 For example, when Max Load is classified as a Lower Bound.

+&nbsp;
-Conversely, when Relevant Upper Bound does exist, it is not affected by Max Load value.
+: Conversely, when Relevant Upper Bound does exist, it is not affected by Max Load value.

+&nbsp;
-Given that Relevant Upper Bound is a quantity based on Load, it is allowed to express this quantity using multi-interface values in test report, e.g., as sum of per-interface loads.
+: Given that Relevant Upper Bound is a quantity based on Load, Test Report MAY express this quantity using multi-interface values, as sum of per-interface loads.

+{::comment}

+    VP: DONE: Use MAY.

+{:/comment}

 ### Relevant Lower Bound

 Definition:

+&nbsp;
-The Relevant Lower Bound is the largest Trial Load value among those smaller than the Relevant Upper Bound, that got classified as a Lower Bound for a given Search Goal at the end of the search.
+: The Relevant Lower Bound is the largest Trial Load value among those smaller than the Relevant Upper Bound, that got classified as a Lower Bound for a given Search Goal at the end of the search.

 Discussion:

+&nbsp;
-If no load had enough Low-Loss Trials, the Relevant Lower Bound MAY be non-existent.
+: If no load had enough Low-Loss Trials, the Relevant Lower Bound MAY be non-existent.

+&nbsp;
-Strictly speaking, if the Relevant Upper Bound does not exist, the Relevant Lower Bound also does not exist.
+: Strictly speaking, if the Relevant Upper Bound does not exist, the Relevant Lower Bound also does not exist.
 In a typical case, Max Load is classified as a Lower Bound, making it impossible to increase the Load to continue the search